 How often should I eat on a PSMF?

-Recent research suggests that in the fasted state we can use up to 3.5 g/kg/day and digest up to 4.3 g/kg/day of protein.
+Recent research suggests that in the fasted state we can use a massive 3.5 g/kg/day and digest up to 4.3 g/kg/day of protein.
 This makes sense in an evolutionary context when there wouldn’t have been a regular supply of food, but we would have needed to be able to use the food when we came across a big hunt after a long famine.

 Practically though, it can be hard to consume your minimum protein allocation in one sitting.
-Eating two meals a day seems to be ideal to help you maintain a consistent deficit while maximising satiety and minimise your opportunities to continue to eat.
+Eating two meals a day seems to be ideal to help you maintain a consistent deficit while maximising satiety and minimising your opportunities to continue to eat.

-What about rabbit starvation
+What about “rabbit starvation”?

-Rabbit starvation happens to very lean people if they only have lean protein foods with minimum fat available.
+“Rabbit starvation” happens to very lean people if they only have lean protein foods with minimum fat available.
 They just can’t get enough energy to sustain high levels of body fat.
-However, for most of us who have plenty of body fat, this is an advantage.
+However, for most of us who have plenty of body fat, this is not going to be an issue!

 How to do a nutrient dense PSMF

-- Your appetite will likely drive you to eat more protein if you are working out.
-2.2 to 2.4 g/kg lean body mass is typical for someone lifting heavy.
+- Your appetite will likely drive you to eat more protein if you are active (2.2 to 2.4 g/kg lean body mass is typical for someone lifting heavy).